Chris Meade asks young poets to write about all the things they’ve nearly done… or will nearly do.

 You can read more about the Nearly Project at www.nearlyology.net

 Create a poem (or poems) inspired by Nearlyology.
 You can use any of the ideas we’ve mentioned here, take inspiration from the Nearlies on the website, or completely go your own way to create a nearly-poem.

 I’m really interested in digital writing: my PhD at Bath Spa on this subject has involved writing a transmedia novel about three Nearlyologists.
 Transmedia involves making a fictional world that ‘exists across distinct media and art forms’ and my book includes songs, artworks and live performance as well as a written narrative.
 I also run a charitable company called if:book which runs an annual UK New Media Writing Prize.
 So I’d love to see some young poets sending in movies, pictures, audio files or other digital renderings of their work, and experimenting with new ways to tell stories and make poetry.
 But of course plain old words work wonderfully well too!

 Winning poets will have their poems published on Young Poets Network and receive an exclusive Young Poets Network notebook.
 There may also be a chance to get involved at a Nearly-event later on this year at The Poetry Café.

 How to enter

-This challenge is open to all poets up to the age of 25, based anywhere in the world.
+This challenge was open to all poets up to the age of 25, based anywhere in the world.
 You can send a poem written down, or a performance poem as a video or as an audio file, or use any other media.
 Send as many poems as you like.
-The deadline for all entries is Sunday 11th March.
+The deadline for all entries was midnight Sunday 11th March.